SanzharMrz/NLP-papers/efficiency/self-attention-doesnt-need-on2.md

 # Numerical stability problem

-default and new attention are not numerically stable when using floating point arithmetic for example:
+Default and new attention are not numerically stable when using floating point arithmetic for example:
 Forscores ≥ 89 the exponentiation results in inf (for bfloat16 and float32).